 2:00 - 3:00: Press Freedom in Cuba after Castro

 How has the death of Fidel Castro effected press freedom and human rights in Cuba?
 What are the prospects for reform?
 U.S. - Cuba relations under the Trump Administration?
 What can lawyers do to support independent journalism in Cuba?

-Moderator: Adolfo Jimenez, Holland & Knight LLP; with Myriam Marquez, Executive Editor, El Nuevo Herald; Adolfo Fernández Sainz, Cuban independent journalist.
+Moderator: Adolfo Jimenez, Holland & Knight LLP; with Myriam Marquez, Executive Editor, El Nuevo Herald; Adolfo Fernández, Cuban American National Foundation.

 3:00 - 3:30: Dessert Break on the Terrace

 3:30 - 5:00: Online Piracy in Latin America

 Online Piracy and IP protection in Latin America.
 IP issues for U.S. and Latin American content creators.
 The impact of pirating on monetization strategies, including cross-border deals.
 Are DMCA-like statutes in Latin America effective?
 Obtaining court orders to remove content and the role of judicial oversight.
 Practical strategies to protect content.
 Will new international trade agreements address these problems?

 Moderator: Allison Lovelady, Thomas & LoCicero LLP.
 With Ana Salas Siegel, NBCUniversal; Lin Cherry, HBO Latin America;Alvaro Jeanneau, Univision; Federico Perez, Perez Salazar & Echegaray, Mexico; Paula Mena Barreto,Campos Mello Advogados, Rio de Janeiro, Brazil.